-Muslim women stand with victims of Westminster terror attack
+Muslim women stand with Westminster victims

 Story highlights

-- Muslim women and supporters take to Westminster Bridge for silent vigil Sunday
+- Muslim women take to Westminster Bridge Sunday to publicly show horror over the attack

 - 12th person arrested Sunday, Metropolitan Police say